VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 * Check the Submit button functionalithy when charcaters are entered in customer id field.
 * check if the system allows  to delete a customer, by using its customer id, only if customer has no account.
 * Check the Submit button functionality when valid customer id is entered and has no account.
-* Check the Submit button functionality when valid customer id is entered and has one or more accounts **When module New Account is selected:**
+* Check the Submit button functionality when valid customer id is entered and has one or more accounts.

+**When module New Account is selected:**
 * check if the system allows to add a new account for an existing customer.
 * Check the Submit button functionality when valid data is entered.
 *  Check the Submit button functionality when invalid data is entered.

 **When module Edit Account is selected:**
 * check if the system allows to edit account details for an existing account.
 *  Check the Submit button functionality when valid number account is entered.
 *  Check the Submit button functionality when filed is left blank.
 *  Check the Submit button functionality when invalid number account is entered.

 **When module Delete Account is selected:**
 * check if the system allows to delete an account for a customer.
 *  Check the Submit button functionality when valid account number is entered.